deutschebank/fluxnova-docs-manual/content/update/minor/79-to-710/_index.md

 ## Spin and JAXB

 Since Java 9, the previously included module "JAXB" was marked as deprecated and with Java 11 the module was removed entirely from the JDK.
-To make sure that the `camunda-spin-dataformat-all` artifact works seamlessly with Java 9 and versions above (i. e. without additional dependencies or configuration effort), from now on JAXB is directly included in the `camunda-spin-dataformat-all` artifact.
+To make sure that the `flowave-spin-dataformat-all` artifact works seamlessly with Java 9 and versions above (i. e. without additional dependencies or configuration effort), from now on JAXB is directly included in the `flowave-spin-dataformat-all` artifact.
-Our recommendation is, instead of using the `camunda-spin-dataformat-all` artifact, to use the `camunda-spin-dataformat-xml-dom` artifact for the de/serialization of XML.
+Our recommendation is, instead of using the `flowave-spin-dataformat-all` artifact, to use the `flowave-spin-dataformat-xml-dom` artifact for the de/serialization of XML.

 If you are using Java 9 or above, you additionally need a JAXB implementation.
 We recommend to use version `2.2.3` of `com.sun.xml.bind:jaxb-impl`.